fluxninja/aperture/docs/content/concepts/auto-scale/auto-scale.md

   - Kubernetes
 ---

-Auto-scaling is a crucial technique for effective load management of service traffic.
+Auto scaling is a crucial technique for effective load management of service traffic.
 It enables service operators to automatically adjust the number of instances or resources allocated to a service based on current or expected demand and resource utilization.
 By doing so, auto scaling ensures that a service can handle incoming load while optimizing the cost of running the service by allocating just the right amount of resources.

-Auto-scale is a core integration in Aperture that works hand in hand with the flow control capabilities to provide a comprehensive load management platform.
+Auto scale is a core integration in Aperture that works hand in hand with the flow control capabilities to provide a comprehensive load management platform.
-Aperture policies allow defining auto-scalers that take into account the flow control state for informed scaling decisions.
-For instance, during sudden traffic spikes, if a concurrency limiter on a service sheds traffic, auto-scaler can automatically add more instances to the service to handle the increased load.
+Aperture policies allow defining auto scalers that consider the flow control state for informed scaling decisions.
+For instance, during sudden traffic spikes, if a concurrency limiter on a service sheds traffic, auto scaler can automatically add more instances to the service to handle the increased load.

-With the auto-scaler capability in Aperture, service operators can configure auto scaling policies based on different service overload signals, such as load shedding, in addition to resource utilization based on CPU, memory usage, network I/O, etc. This flexibility enables service operators to fine-tune the auto scaling behavior based on their specific service needs.
-Auto-scaling policies can be set up to add or remove instances or resources based on these signals, allowing for dynamic scaling in response to changing traffic patterns.
+With the auto scaler capability in Aperture, service operators can configure auto scaling policies based on different service overload signals, such as load shedding, in addition to resource utilization based on CPU, memory usage, network I/O, etc. This flexibility enables service operators to fine-tune the auto scaling behavior based on their specific service needs.
+Auto scaling policies can be set up to add or remove instances or resources based on these signals, allowing for dynamic scaling in response to changing traffic patterns.

-Auto-scaling is a powerful technique that enables service operators to maintain service availability and performance while optimizing costs.
+Auto scaling is a powerful technique that enables service operators to maintain service availability and performance while optimizing costs.
 In Aperture, auto scaling is an integral component of the load management platform, working seamlessly with flow control to provide a comprehensive solution.
 These